julian-matthews/MIDI-dprime/README.md

 ###### 3. `confidence`
 These are your participant's second-order judgments, typically ratings of confidence or perceptual awareness. **`MIDI-d'`** was developed with four levels of confidence in mind (where 1=low and 4=high) but will work with more/fewer levels due to some audio trickery.

+## Testmode
+To sample the eight tones generated during development of this function include an optional fourth argument (e.g., `MIDIdprime(1,1,1,1)`).
+This will generate each tone in sequence from a large metacognitive hit (high confidence correct response) to a large metacognitive miss (high confidence incorrect response),

 ***

 ![alt_text][avatar]